Best Retirement Villages in America

 The Villages has it all, and everything is just a “golf-cart ride away.”
-The dining and shopping options include nationally known brands and locally-owned companies.
+Moreover, the dining and shopping options include nationally known brands and locally-owned companies.
 There’s a movie theater, a performing arts center and entertainment on the squares each night.

 1. Rio Verde in Scottsdale, Arizona

 The Rio Verde Community and Country Club is a natural beauty with a southwestern style.
-It’s surrounded by beautiful mountains and stunning scenic views.
+Furthermore, it’s surrounded by beautiful mountains and stunning scenic views.
 The golf courses are world-class, the amenities are endless, and the community itself is vibrant and engaging.

 Rio Verde has many hiking trails, and you may come across wild horses or the occasional jackrabbit.
 You can enjoy cycling, horseback riding and more at the nearby Tonto National Forest or McDowell Mountain Regional Park.

 Rio Verde also has an on-site art studio with professional drawing and painting classes, and sporting clubs such as tennis and bocce ball.
 To top it all off, the resort-style heated pool has its very own waterfall, lap lanes, free-swim area and plenty of deck space to lie out and relax.
 Rio Verde is truly a desert oasis that is the premier retirement village in the country.